 When you’re planning a holiday to Tibet you need to make sure that it is planned perfectly.
 I think one of the best ways to ensure your trip goes as smoothly as possible is to go through a reputable travel company, they’ll be able to guide you through each step of your holiday and meet all of your requirements.

-I have been lucky enough to enjoy Tibet travel before, so I thought it would a good idea for me to share with you the tips I wish I’d know before I traveled.
+I’ve been lucky enough to enjoy Tibet travel before, so I thought it would a good idea to share with you the tips I wish I’d known before I went.

 Choose The Right Season

 Depending on what you want to do it is super important to make sure you choose the right season.
 On the whole the country’s climate is very dry with only a tiny bit of humidity plus strong winds.
 In the summer I find it way too hot to go outside for too long whereas in the winter it is the total opposite.
 The peak travel season is between April and November because the weather is the best.
 Be sure to chat to your tour agency to find out which events are on when you plan to travel – check out Shoton Festival, Choker Duchen and many more.

 How Long Will You Go For and Where Will You Go?